youssef-lachhab/IDDL/README.md

 # observation
 this work is a collaboration with my friend Mohammed Hiddouche.
-I collaborated with him for his project [translation_with_RNN_deutchToEnglish](https://github.com/hiddouche/NLP) !
+I collaborated with him for his project [Neural machine translation system](https://github.com/hiddouche/NLP) !

 # predict tags on StackOverflow with linear models